Charlotte Housing Market: Trends & Prices (2025)

 Oxford Hunt

 Ready for the word on the street?
-According to locals, the Oxford Hunt neighborhood is diverse, has great housing options, is a good area for families, and has amazing public schools.
+According to locals, the Oxford Hunt neighborhood is diverse, has great housing options, and is a good area for families.
+Parents like its well-rated public schools.

-Both families and young professionals gravitate towards Oxford Hunt, lending the area a young and modern feel.
+Both families and young professionals gravitate toward Oxford Hunt, lending the area a young and modern feel.

 Quick Facts